bezmoradi/tutorials/go/struct.md

 ## Receiver Functions

 We can also attach functions to structs and those functions can be called by variables of that type.
-Such a function is called Method:
+Such functions are called Method:

 ```go
 package main